ben-marino/NumToWords/README.md

 # Number to Words Converter

-A professional C# web application that converts numerical input to words, demonstrating clean architecture and senior-level development practices.
+A professional C# web application that converts numerical input to words, demonstrating clean architecture.

 ## Quick Start